chat2neil/src_insights/README.md

 Lessons learned:

-1. GPT models have a [token limit](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so you need a way to feed information into the model that suits your use case.
+1. GPT models have a [token limit](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), so you need a way to feed information into the model that suits your use case. e.g. summarisation versus search etc.
 2. For this use case a the GPT model was used to parse all the code and identify all the DML statements within it.
 The results were stored in a pandas dataframe so that the information could be retrieved easily.
 It then became very easy to find every CREATE PROCEDURE statement, for example.
 3. Once all the code was classified into DML statements, the stored procedures were extracted and the GPT model was used again to extract the tables that are queried by each procedure.
 4. The GPT model wasn't very good at identifying which tables fell within a procedure, so a regex was used to ensure that the code fed into the model only included code for a particular procedure.